 Accessing confidential patient data

-In February, news broke of the security breach at US health insurance company Anthem, when stolen user credentials are thought to have been used to gain network access and steal sensitive data.
+Among many high-profile healthcare breaches, there's the security breach at US health insurance company Anthem, when stolen user credentials are thought to have been used to gain network access and steal sensitive data.

 Stolen data within the healthcare industry could not only damage an organisation’s reputation and result in many potential lawsuits, there are obvious implications for the rights of patients and customers, not to mention significant repercussions in terms of government regulations.
 In the US for example, the HIPAA Privacy Rule sets the national standard for the security of the electronic protected health information.
 And as we are increasingly digitising information, this propensity to see internally sourced security breaches is only going to grow.